 - The finished skirt hem must land at least 3 inches above the top of the kneecap.
 Irish dance dresses cannot be too long.
 If they are, it makes it difficult to see a dancer’s legs, and a judge may deduct points in competition.

 Attach the embroidery patch to the chest area of the dress and the cape to the LEFT shoulder area and the RIGHT hip area per instructions.
 Black bloomers may be purchased from most dance stores for approximately $10.

 If you have any questions, please ask!

-As dancers outgrow their Teelin School Dress, it is recommended that the dress be listed for sale on the Dresses for Sale page of the Teelin website.
+As dancers outgrow their Teelin School Dress, it is recommended that the dress be listed for sale on the Teelin Buy and Sell page.
 The recommended resale value of a well-kept Teelin School Dress is $130.